Christian Walker Player Props: Diamondbacks vs. Nationals

-On Friday, Christian Walker (.405 on-base percentage in past 10 games, 99 points above season-long percentage) and the Arizona Diamondbacks play the Washington Nationals, whose starting pitcher will be Josiah Gray.
-First pitch is at 9:40 PM ET.
+Christian Walker and his .419 on-base percentage over his past 10 games (96 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks against the Washington Nationals and Trevor Williams on May 7 at 4:10 PM ET.

-In his last game, he mashed two homers in his previous game (going 2-for-4) against the Rangers.
+In his last appearance, he strung together three hits (going 3-for-5) against the Nationals.

 Christian Walker Game Info & Props vs. the Nationals